DataSQRL/datasqrl.github.io/blog/2023-11-20-personalized-ai-search.md

 }
 ```

 Mutations require a payload that specifies which product a user visited.
-Use the following payload.
+Enter the following JSON payload under "Query Variables" in the bottom left of GraphiQL before running the query:

 ```json  title="Query Variables"
 {